FAQs - Federal Response in Indian Country

-Q: How were the sites chosen to receive rapid testing analyzers?
+Q: How were the sites chosen to receive ID NOW rapid testing analyzers?

 A: The Indian Health Service headquarters worked closely with IHS area offices to distribute testing equipment and supplies [PDF – 128KB] where they will have the most impact.
 There were a number of factors Area Directors took into consideration when choosing sites including user population, whether the site was located in or near a ‘hotspot’, whether the site had the lab capacity, and equitable distribution between tribal and IHS sites.

-Q: Do sites that received the analyzers have all the supplies they need?
+Q: Do sites that received Abbott ID Now analyzers have all the supplies they need?

-A: Every facility that received a machine has now received a quality control kit and test kits.
+A: Every facility that received a machine also received a quality control kit and test kits.
 This is all that is needed to run the machine.
 IHS also conducted training sessions for federal and tribal staff on how to use the machines.

 Q: What type of collection materials should be used with the Abbott ID NOW?